-Summary In recipes in which cream of tartar is used to stabilize egg whites or prevent crystallization, use an equal amount of lemon juice instead.
+In recipes that use cream of tartar to stabilize egg whites or prevent crystallization, you can use an equal amount of lemon juice instead.

-This substitute works best when you’re stabilizing egg whites for recipes like soufflés and meringues.
+If you find yourself in a pinch in the kitchen, you can swap white vinegar for cream of tartar.
+This substitute works best when stabilizing egg whites for recipes like soufflés and meringues.

 Simply use an equal amount of white vinegar in place of cream of tartar when you’re whipping egg whites.